 How should a church use the offerings it receives?Every church needs money to operate and has a system to collect donations, whether by passing a plate at each service, having an offering box located somewhere, or other methods.
 Generally speaking, some of the money goes to operating expenses such as paying church staff and paying for the church building or meeting place.
 Some money is allocated for specific ministries in the church that serve members or the community.
-Other is set aside for outreach programs.
+Other money is set aside for outreach programs.
 Most churches also have a benevolence fund to help church members in need, or even members of the community who are in need.
 Most churches also give to other ministries or missionaries.
 Every church has an obligation to God, its neighborhood, and its members to steward its finances appropriately.
 The Bible gives us some helpful guidelines as well as a few examples of how the early church used the offerings it received.

 First, every church has a responsibility to God Himself.
 God knows the church (Revelation 2:2, 9, 13, 19; 3:1, 8, 15) and instructs His Word be proclaimed (Romans 10:14; 2 Timothy 4:2).
 "The mystery of Christ" needs to be proclaimed (Colossians 4:3).
 Advancing the gospel in its neighborhood, area, country, and around the world is the church's priority.
 The things that further that goal are given financial priority.
 This includes paying the pastor.
 "Let the elders who rule well be considered worthy of double honor, especially those who labor in preaching and teaching.
 For the Scripture says, 'You shall not muzzle an ox when it treads out the grain,' and, 'The laborer deserves his wages'" (1 Timothy 5:17–18; see also 1 Corinthians 9:11).